-Identifying the current attitudes towards Working at Height, Heightsafe have noted the poor drive by testing practices conducted by other organisations within the industry.
+Identifying the current attitudes towards Working at Height, Heightsafe has noted the poor drive by testing practices conducted by other organisations within the industry.

-Heightsafe have reconciled claims that compliance testing works of Fall Protection and Façade Access equipment on end user sites has been completed in unachievable timeframes.
-This exposes the end users to significant risks of falling whilst working at height.
+Heightsafe have reconciled claims that compliance testing works of Fall Protection and Façade Access equipment on end-user sites has been completed in unachievable timeframes.
+This exposes the end-users to significant risks of falling while working at height.

 Ken explains, “A new client of Heightsafe’s recently referred to a compliance testing provider testing 95 Abseil Points and 9 Safety Lines in just 1 hour and 20 minutes.
-Heightsafe would not expect to complete a full test to this specification in less than a working day, allocating sufficient time to thoroughly complete this project has clearly failed”.
+Heightsafe would not expect to complete a full test to this specification in less than a working day, allocating sufficient time to complete this project has clearly failed thoroughly”.

-How regulation can play its part to ensure safe Work at Height.
+How regulation can play its part in ensuring safe Work at Height.

 Making Work at Height equipment a legal requirement on new build and redevelopment projects, with a minimum standard set in building regulations would significantly reduce the number of preventable incidents.
 Of course, this would impact budgets and, as such, it would be sensible to also offer tax relief for businesses actively investing in Work at Height equipment to protect their personnel.
 Similar to the Land Remediation Relief currently available in the asbestos industry.